ThePyWizard/quiz-game/readme.md

 # Quiz Buzz

-The Quiz App is a web-based application developed in React that allows users to participate in quizzes based on selected themes/categories.
+The QuizBuzz is a web-based application developed in React that allows users to participate in quizzes based on selected themes/categories.
 It fetches questions from an external API and tracks the user's score and time taken to answer each question.

 ## Features